Skip to content

 2

-Document secondary damage to gutters, downspouts, AC unit fins, and metal trim, as these areas often sustain hail damage before roofing and strengthen insurance claim credibility.
+Document secondary damage to gutters, air conditioning units, and soft metal trim, as these items often sustain hail damage and may be included in your insurance claim or as separate items.

 3